Raleigh Child Abandonment Lawyer

 If a court determines you abandoned and neglected your child, there can be devastating civil and criminal consequences.
 Your son or daughter may be removed from your custody by the Division of Social Services (DSS), and you will become subject to a DSS investigation.
 Your child could be placed with their other parent, another family member, or in foster care.
 Getting your son or daughter back could take a great deal of time and require you to make several changes in your life.
 If your child’s other parent gains full custody, you may owe them financial support.

 If you are currently being accused of neglect or abandonment, call a child abandonment lawyer in North Carolina right away.
-Our experienced lawyers at Breeden Law Office can represent you during a DSS investigation and child custody battle.
+Our experienced Raleigh lawyers at Breeden Law Office can represent you during a DSS investigation and child custody battle.

 Criminal Child Abandonment Laws in NC